NicolasGresset/sgbd_benchmarking/README.md

 ./run.sh
 ```

+This will launch all docker containers required for running PostgreSQL, Cassandra and Jupyter.

 Access your browser on [http://localhost:8888](http://localhost:8888) and select the notebook.

 # Choices

 ## SGBD

-We choose the [Cassandra](https://cassandra.apache.org/_/index.html) database to study its performance on CRUD (Create Read Update Delete) operations compared to a traditional relational database.
+We chose the [Cassandra](https://cassandra.apache.org/_/index.html) database to study its performance on CRUD (Create Read Update Delete) operations compared to a traditional relational database.
 Cassandra is a highly scalable, distributed NoSQL database designed to handle large amounts of data across many servers, ensuring high availability with no single point of failure.
 It uses a masterless, peer-to-peer architecture, allowing data to be replicated across multiple nodes for fault tolerance.
+It is mainly focused on write operations, so it is something we want to verify with the benchmark.

 The relational database chosen for comparison is [PostgreSQL](https://www.postgresql.org/).
 We selected PostgreSQL because it is a very popular relational database system.